Skip to main content

-Animal Services Events
+Animal Services events

 Rochester Animal Services is involved in a variety of outreach and educational programs.
 As our mission states, we are committed to making the Rochester community safe for its human and non-human residents.
 Although enforcement is a component of our operations, education and training are also essential.
-That means providing educational programs for the community and pursuing on-going training for our animal care and control personnel.
+That means providing educational programs for the community and pursuing ongoing training for our animal care and control personnel.

 These one-day events apply to all cats and dogs that are available for adoption on the event date and are made possible by support from Petco Love.
-Adopters can have their names added to wait lists for stray animals with holding periods that expire after the event date but such animals will not be included in the fee-waiver.
+Adopters can have their names added to wait lists for stray animals with holding periods that expire after the event date, but such animals will not be included in the fee waiver.
 For more information, visit Pet Adoption Program.

 Please remember to bring a pet carrier to ensure that cats can leave on the scheduled release date and make it to their new homes safely.